-The Separation Rapids Lithium Project and the Nechalacho Project are the Company's material properties.
-The summary of each of the Separation Rapids Lithium Project and the Nechalacho Project set forth below is qualified in its entirety by reference to the full text of the Separation Rapids Technical Report and the Nechalacho Technical Report and (each as defined below), respectively.
+The Nechalacho Project is the Company's material property.
+The summary of the Nechalacho Project set forth below is qualified in its entirety by reference to the full text of the Nechalacho Technical Report (as defined below).

-5.4.1 Separation Rapids Lithium Project
+5.4.1 Nechalacho Project